raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 --- collapse ---
 ---
-title: gpiozero
+title: GPIO Zero
 ---

 GPIO Zero is a simple but powerful GPIO (General Purpose Input Output) library.
-Most of its its functionality is restricted aboard the ISS - for example, the only pin you are allowed to access is GPIO pin 12, where the motion sensor is connected.
+Most of its functionality is restricted aboard the ISS — for example, the only pin you are allowed to access is GPIO pin 12, where the motion sensor is connected.
 However, some of its other features can be handy in your experiment, such as the internal device `CPUTemperature`.

 #### Usage